fischhoff/bacteria/bacteria.md

 #### Get id and children of bacteria.

 Version using taxizedb.
 This works.
+If this doesn't work, try restarting R.

 ``` r
 source("taxizedb_children.R")
 ```

-    ## Skipping install of 'taxizedb' from a github remote, the SHA1 (0e5e4cc4) has not changed since last install.
+    ## Skipping install of 'taxizedb' from a github remote, the SHA1 (7ee9741a) has not changed since last install.
     ##   Use `force = TRUE` to force installation

     ##    user  system elapsed